photography2018/competition/Rules.md

 ## Special cases and related policies
 ### Cancellation of competition
 Organisers might cancel ongoing competition if there are less than 10 entries in the competition.
 In such cases organisers will declare cancelation of current competition and will start new theme.
-Organisers might also cancel on going competition without any notice if there is any technical or administrative problem.
+Organisers might also cancel an on-going competition without any notice if there is any technical or administrative problem (or worse, a pandemic!).
 ### Number of winners
 Total number of winners will be decided based on number of entries in the contest.
 There will be 1 winner per 15 entries or 2 (whichever is maximum).
 However, if there is a tie amongst the winners, number of winners might increase/decrease accordingly.
+The decision (regarding the number of winners per contest) made by the organisers shall be final.
 ### Guest uploads
 We constantly get requests regarding participation in contest by the users who do not have valid institute email address.
 Currently entire competition is linked to intranet and all uploads, votes are linked to specific email account.
 Hence (for now) it is not possible to incorporate guest uploads.
 We will update our rules and regulations once we have some mechanism in place to tackle this problem.
 We cannot allow upload through friend/colleagues account because it will create some unnecessary loop holes into photo uploading policies.
 Also, it will be logistically difficult to organize.
 ### Number of judges
 We try our best to get expert judges and encourage previous competition winners to judge contest photos.
 However, that is subject to availability of judges.
 Sometimes we may not get enough judges to have Judges’ choice section.
 In such cases, organisers may try to contact other experts or experienced photographers to judge.
 At the end, if we have less than 2 judges, we might have to cancel the ‘Judges’ choice’ section of the competition.
 Organisers will take final decision regarding this.
 ### Multiple photo uploads
-As per our rules and regulations, maximum of 3 photos are allowed per theme.
+As per our rules and regulations, a maximum of 3 photos are allowed per theme per participant.
 It is participant’s responsibility to check how much photos they are uploading.
 As photographers’ names are hidden in voting and uploading phase, it is not possible for organisers to detect and notify users who have uploaded more than 3 photos.
-If any photographer has uploaded more than 3 photos to current competition, only first 3 photos (based on uploading timestamps) will be considered for the competition.
-Rest of the photos may be removed from the website.
+If any photographer has uploaded more than 3 photos to current competition, only the first 3 photos (based on uploading timestamps) will be considered for the competition.
 ### Judges’ scores
-Judges’ score which have received after provided deadline will not be considered for the final calculation of ‘Judges’ choice’ score.
-Judges can contact organisers if they are unable to send scores before deadline.
-Organisers will always send one reminder before the deadline.
+Judges’ score which was received after the given deadline will not be considered for the final calculation of *Judges’ choice score* .
+Judges can contact organisers if they are unable to send their scores on time.
+Organisers will always send (only) one reminder before the deadline.
-### Runner up photos
-To promote more photographers, we have started displaying runner up photos on the electronic display across campus.
-Number of runner up photos selected to display on the electronic display will be decided by the organisers.
-We will generally show 6 photos per sections.
-However, if there are multiple photos with same score, we might adjust this number.
 ### Access to competition photographs
 Sometimes we get request for accessing specific photographs for numerous reasons (like to use on personal website, use to create flyer etc.) We do NOT own copyright of any of the photo uploaded for the photography competition.
 Photographer will be sole copyright owner.
-Only thing we can provide is photographer’s email and name.
+The only thing that we can provide is photographer’s email and name.
 You should contact him/her on your own regarding access to his/her photo.
 Organizing team will not be responsible for any such communication between photographers and others.

-*This is the 6th revision of rules and regulations implemented from 8 July 2019.*
+*This is the 7th revision of rules and regulations implemented from 2 November 2020.*

-*Previous revisions - 3 March 2019, 10 January 2018, 4 Sep 2017, 9 March 2017, 19 Jan 2017.*
+*Previous revisions - 8 July 2019, 3 March 2019, 10 January 2018, 4 Sep 2017, 9 March 2017, 19 Jan 2017.*